 - 1. The testing program/examination is recommended as the basis for awarding university academic credit by the American Council on Education (ACE), e.g., College-Level Examination Program (CLEP), Advanced Placement (AP), DANTES Subject Standardized Tests, military courses, and other such tests. - 2.
 The number of semester hours awarded is normally determined according to the ACE recommendation and Point University requirements for the specific course. - 3.
 A credit-by-examination score may be used to earn 3 semester hours of credit for ENGL 101, Critical Reading & Writing I. If the AP "English Language and Composition" exam or "English Literature and Composition" exam is taken, a score of 3 or above is necessary.
 If the CLEP College Composition" examination is taken, a score of 50 is necessary for up to six hours of English credit (ENGL 101 and ENGL102). - 4.
 Credit earned by external testing will be designated on the transcript by a grade of "P" (pass). - 5.
 Credits earned by external examination are placed on the student's transcript and treated as transfer credits. - 6.
-A maximum of 25% of the semester hours required for a degree may be satisfied by external examinations.
-An AA student may apply a maximum for 15 hours CLEP credits towards their degree.
-A BS student may apply a maximum of 30 hours towards their degree.
-All other graduation requirements also apply.
-NOTE: It is the student's responsibility to contact the registrar and ensure that any CLEP hours they plan to use towards his/her degree does not exceed these maximums.
-Students are also encouraged to take any appropriate CLEP exam early in their program. - 7.
+A maximum of 25% of the semester hours required for a degree may be satisfied by external examinations. - 7.
 Credit by examination will not be awarded if University credit has already been awarded through earned or transferred credit.
 (Example: If a student's transcript already shows credit for PSYC 101: Introduction to Psychology, the Introduction to Psychology CLEP score will not be accepted for additional credit.)